-Investments - Participants direct the investment of their contributions and Company matching contributions into various investment options offered by the Plan and may change investments and transfer amounts between funds daily.
-The Plan offers 34 registered investment companies, a stable value fund, and a participant-directed brokerage account feature.
+Investments - Participants direct the investment of their contributions and Company discretionary contributions into various investment options offered by the Plan and may change investments and transfer amounts between funds daily.
+The Plan offers fund options with registered investment companies, a stable value fund, shares of the Company's stock, and a participant-directed brokerage account feature.
 Participants may direct their investments through a trustee-sponsored brokerage account, which offers a variety of mutual funds and the option to invest in individual stocks.